Our use of the Temporary Transitional Power (TTP) has ended. We explain how we used it and where it still applies to firms.

-The TTP as laid out in Treasury legislation expires on 31 December 2022.
+The TTP as laid out in Treasury legislation expired on 31 December 2022.
 However, in line with agreed timescales we stopped using the power on 31 March 2022, except in relation to the Share Trading Obligation (STO) and Derivative Trading Obligation (DTO).

 To prepare for the end of the Brexit transition period, we onshored, and where necessary adapted, EU legislation to ensure it was workable in a UK-only context.
 Some requirements on firms and other regulated persons changed at the end of the transition period on 31 December 2020.